Active Learning with Task-Driven Representations for Messy Pools: Experimental Details

 \looseness=-1 \paragraph{ResNet models:}For the pretrained ResNet models, we adopted the same finetuning setup as Section \ref{appsub:representations}, changing only the learning rate to 0.0008 as this resulted in more stable training.
 We used the same augmentation as in Section \ref{appsub:representations}.

-\looseness=-1 \paragraph{Dino--V2 models:} Similar to \cite{oquab2023dinov2}, we followed a similar finetuning setup to the one in \cite{touvron2022deit}.
+\looseness=-1 \paragraph{DinoV2 models:} Similar to \cite{oquab2023dinov2}, we followed a similar finetuning setup to the one in \citet{touvron2022deit}.
 Specifically, we used a batch size of 512, the Adam optimiser, learning rate of $3 \times 10^{-4}$ with 5 epochs warmup and cosine decay, and label smoothing with level 0.1.
 We used the same augmentations in Section \ref{appsub:representations}.